Optimizing Connected Components Graph Partitioning With Minimum Size Constraints Using Integer Programming and Spectral Clustering Techniques: Notation and Formulations

 \subsection{Formulations via Mixed Integer Programming}

+Two MIP models, labeled {\PrimerModelo} and {\SegundoModelo}, are proposed in this subsection.
+The formulation of these two MIPs uses ideas also explored in Hojny et al. \cite{Hojny2020} and Miyazawa et al. \citep{Miyazawa2021}, where connectivity is modeled using flow-based constraints. \review{In \cite{Hojny2020} and \citep{Miyazawa2021}, the proposed models maximize the total weight of edges between partitions, which is equivalent to the objectives proposed in this section.
+The addition of the minimum cardinality constraint is also a particular requirement in this work that is not present in the aforementioned studies.}

-Two MIP models are proposed in this subsection.
-The former considers four sets of binary and continuous variables.
+The model {\PrimerModelo} considers four sets of binary and continuous variables.
 Let $y_{i}^c$ be a binary variable taking the value of one if the node $i\in V$ belongs to $V_c$, for some $c \in [k]$, and zero otherwise.
 The edge-associated variable \(x_{ij}^c\) takes the value of one if the edge \( \{i,j\} \in E\) links nodes \(i\) and \(j\) in the subset \(V_c\), and zero otherwise.
-A binary variable \( \bar{x}_{ij}^c \) is defined for each \( \{i,j\} \not\in E\) taking the value of one if nodes \(i\) and \(j\) belong to the same cluster \(c\), and zero otherwise.
-Finally, let \(f_{ij}^{lc}\) be a continuous variable representing the flow over the arc \( (i,j) \) with source in the node \(l\) on the induced subgraph \( (V_c, E(V_c)) \).
+A binary variable { \( \bar{x}_{ij}^c \) is defined for each \( \{i,j\} \in \bar{E}\) } taking the value of one if nodes \(i\) and \(j\) belong to the same cluster \(c\), and zero otherwise.
+Finally, let \(f_{ij}^{lc}\) be a continuous variable representing the flow over the arc \( (i,j) \) with a source at the node \(l\) on the induced subgraph \( (V_c, E(V_c)) \).
 Here each edge \(\{i,j\}\) has two associated antiparallel arcs, namely \((i,j)\) and \((j,i)\).
-Sets $\delta^-_{j}$ and $\delta^+_{j}$ contain ingoing and outgoing arcs to the node $j$, respectively.
+Sets $\delta^-_{j}$ and $\delta^+_{j}$ contain incoming and outgoing arcs to the node $j$, respectively.
 Thus, the following formulation, denoted as \PrimerModelo, is proposed: